aws-samples/aws-batch-comp-infrastructure-sample/docker/README.md

 2. Install Docker.

-We assume some basic familiarity with Docker.
+Basic familiarity with Docker will be helpful, but we will walk you through step-by-step.
 If you need more information, there are a number of excellent tutorials, such as [this one](https://docs.docker.com/get-started/).

-## Building the SATComp Images
+## Building the SATComp Base Images

 To simplify the solver construction process, we provide base Docker images that manage the infrastructure necessary for solvers and mediate access to AWS resources.
 We will build three images, a common image, a leader, and a worker.
 One leader coordinates multiple workers.
 The Dockerfiles and needed resources are contained in the [satcomp-images](satcomp-images) directory.